[Tweet “It’s very rare to see successful content that succeeds on search engines without integrating SEO strategy from the beginning.”]

 The basics of SEO

 Search engine optimization ultimately requires four major considerations.
-These are:
+These are on-page content, metadata, technical factors, backlinks.

 A good content marketing campaign will not have an impact on your technical factors, i.e. your page speed, URL structure, or optimized images.
 However, it does require a thoughtful approach to your on-page content and metadata, and good content marketing will result in successful backlinks from other websites.